Isible/citadel/resources/design/introduction.md

 func @main() i32 {
     # l{...} means that the value is a literal
     $x i8 = l{100:i8}
-    ?myString [i8; 11] = l{"Hello World":[i8; 11]}
+    $myString [i8; 11] = l{"Hello World":[i8; 11]}
     ret l{0:i32}
 }
 ```

 ### Citadel-lowlevel-representation (clir)

 This is the second mandatory layer.
 Citadel however will automatically compile to it from the first layer.
 It's syntax looks a lot like assembly tho a bit more readable and simplified.
 This is supposed to be the last layer.
-However, as of right now it is not completly designed yet and there are still a lot of problems with it so it might move up one layer.
+However, as of right now it is not fully designed yet and there are still a lot of problems with it so it might move up one layer.
 Anyways, here is the comparsion, this time using assembly (program is the same as the one on top)

+[WIP]